NJREA Scholarships

 Through its annual scholarships, NJREA aims to continue its long-standing tradition to assist well-rounded, high-achieving students embark on successful college careers.

-All four-year and two-year scholarships are offered to graduating high school seniors, and each is renewable based on the recipient’s continued enrollment as a full-time student and cumulative grade point average at the end of each academic year.
-Each four-year scholarship has a total value of $6,000, or $1,500 per year, and each two-year scholarship has a value of $2,000, or $1,000 per year.
+All scholarships are offered to graduating high school seniors, and each is renewable for one year based on the recipient’s continued enrollment as a full-time student and cumulative grade point average at the end of each academic year.

 Students may apply for only one scholarship, regardless of type.
 To be eligible, a student must fulfill the following requirements:

-Each award is for $1,500 for one year (renewable) to a student who:
+Each award is for $1,500 for one year (renewable for one consecutive year in college) to a student who:

 • Will graduate from a New Jersey public high school, including vocational-technical and charter schools;